nmerget/gott/README.md

 1. Download and install [nodejs](https://nodejs.org/de)
 2. Download the [Godot Editor with ECMAScript](https://github.com/Geequlim/ECMAScript/releases)
-3. Unpack the editor and put it to your path variables
+3. Unpack the editor file and rename it to `godot`/`godot.exe`/`godot.mono` based on your OS
+4. Put it to your path variables to access it from a terminal
-4. Test your requirements by running `godot --version` and `npm --version` in a terminal
+5. Test the requirements by running `godot --version` and `npm --version` in a new terminal

 ## Getting started